spnkrtv/SemrushTestAssignment/README.md

 # How to make an app image and deploy it

-Goal is to learn how to prepare [Docker](https://www.docker.com/) environment for interacting with apps and run a container with the ExampleApp using [Kubernetes](https://kubernetes.io) cluster.
+Goal is to learn how to prepare [Docker](https://www.docker.com/) environment for interacting with apps, built an image and run it as a container with the ExampleApp using [Kubernetes](https://kubernetes.io) cluster.

 ## What is Docker?